isomerpages/moe-rosyth/_contact-us/School Canteen Application.md

 ### Application Procedure

-1. Download and complete the application form.
+Step 1.
+Download and complete the application form.

 *   [Application Form](/files/form%20bf7%20(2018).pdf)

-2. Attach the following documents together with the application form:
+Step 2.
+Attach the following documents together with the application form:

 *   Photocopy of the NRIC (front and back)
 *   List of proposed menu and pricing for all items
 *   Photocopy of relevant certificates such as Basic Food Hygiene Course, etc

-3. Submit the completed application form and documents by closing date via email OR to the School’s General Office.
+Step 3.
+Submit the completed application form and documents by closing date via email OR to the School’s General Office.

 *   Address: Rosyth School, 21 Serangoon North Ave 4 Singapore 555855
 *   Contact No: 64812273